ZOA-account/incident-reporting/README.md

 <br/><br/>
 ## Other documents

 * To install the application, read the [installation guide](InstallationGuide.md)
 * For more information about the design of the application, read the [technical documentation](TechnicalDocumentation.md)
+* To learn how to administer the application, read the [administration guide](AdministrationGuide.md)
+* To read more about adding languages to the app, read the [language documentation](MultiLanguageDocumentation.md)
+* To learn more about the Question Database, read the [Question Database Documenation](#QuestionDatabaseDocumentation.md)
+* To learn how to create a Power BI dashboard, read the [Power BI documentation](PbiDocumentation.md)